 - This involves manipulating the elbow into a position which forces the bones back to their natural position.

 - The elbow is rested in a sling for between 1 and 3 weeks dependant on the extent of the damage

 - Following a period of immobilization, gentle mobility exercises should be commenced to increase the range of motion at the elbow joint.

-- Damage to surrounding ligaments shoud also be treated as described here
+- Damage to surrounding ligaments should also be treated as described here

-Taping or a support can be used on a return to sport
+Taping or a support can be used on a return to a sport